-Casper vs. Helix Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Casper vs. Helix Mattress Comparison 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Casper and Helix are both well-known online mattress companies.
 Casper launched in 2014 and is one of the leading names in the bed-in-a-box movement.
 Helix launched in 2015 and became well known for its customizable mattresses and its sleep quiz that matches customers with a mattress.

 The Casper mattress and the Helix mattress both offer clear advantages.
 However, comparing the Casper mattress and the Helix mattress on construction, sleep experience, and product information may help you make the right decision for you.